 - Small claims court handles suits between private persons that deal with a low amount of money.

 The types of judges that may run for office include a municipal court judge, county court judge, magistrate, and justice of the peace.
 A County Court of Common Pleas usually has a General, Domestic Relations Division, Juvenile Division, and Probate Division.
 Those may be elected positions, as well.

 How do I run for judge?

-Here are some related articles and resources on how to judicial candidates start and run a campaign.
+Here are some related articles and resources on how to judicial candidates start running a campaign.